home-assistant/home-assistant.io/source/_components/image_processing.microsoft_face_detect.markdown

 ha_release: 0.37
 ---

-The `microsoft_face_identify` image processing platform lets you use [Microsoft Face identify](https://www.microsoft.com/cognitive-services/en-us/) API through Home Assistant.
-This platform allow you do identify persons on camera and fire a event with identify persons.
+The `microsoft_face_detect` image processing platform lets you use [Microsoft Face identify](https://www.microsoft.com/cognitive-services/en-us/) API through Home Assistant.
+This platform allow you do detect face on camera and fire a event with attributes.

 Please refer to the [component](/components/microsoft_face/) configuration on how to setup the API key.